Variable Clustering via Distributionally Robust Nodewise Regression: Multi-Factor Block Model and Nodewise Regression

 Much of the current subspace clustering algorithms using nodewise regression can be improved.
 Take the Lasso-type SSC algorithm \citep{Elhamifar2013, Soltanolkotabi2014} as an example.
 SSC solves the following optimization problem.
 For every $j=1,\ldots, d$,

-for all $j = 1,\ldots, d$.
-Or in matrix form, where $\vLambda$ is a $d\times d$ diagonal matrix whose diagonals are the parameters controlling the regularization $(\lambda_1,\ldots, \lambda_d)$.
+for all $j = 1,\ldots, d$; or in matrix form, where $\vLambda$ is a $d\times d$ diagonal matrix whose diagonals are the parameters controlling the regularization $(\lambda_1,\ldots, \lambda_d)$.
 However, this approach has a few drawbacks.
 First of all, even under the true model, the coefficients are not necessarily sparse but usually a dense combination.
 Second, strong correlations among variables make $L_1$-based sparse recovery difficult.
 In addition, the appropriate $\lambda_i$ depends on the variance of the idiosyncratic components, and heterogeneous and unknown variances of idiosyncratic components make tuning these parameters hard.
 As such, pursuing sparsity in the nodewise regression is unnatural and difficult to implement in practice.
 In comparison, we propose a method that naturally derives regularization in the nodewise regression by reformulating \eqref{eq:nodewise_regression_matrix} in the context of distributionally robust optimization (DRO).
 This formulation results in a spectral-norm regularization.
-Importantly, the DRO analysis leads to an endogenous choice of the regularization parameter that is data driven, easy to compute and interpretable.
+Importantly, the DRO analysis leads to an {\it endogenous} choice of the regularization parameter that is data driven, easy to compute and interpretable.

 As a widely used technique in structural learning, the application of nodewise regression is not limited to subspace clustering.
-Aside from being a natural approach to subspace clustering, nodewise regression is also closely related to the popular $k$-means clustering.
-The $k$-means algorithm for variable clustering \citep{Bunea2020} amounts to the following problem:
+For instance, it is also closely related to the popular $k$-means clustering.
+The $k$-means algorithm for variable clustering \citep{Bunea2020} amounts to the program

-where $x_i\in\bbR^n$ is the observations of the $i$-th variable, $z_i$ is the index of the cluster that $x_i$ is assigned to, and $\mu_k$ is the mean of all variables in cluster $k$.
-According to the analysis of $k$-means in \citet{Peng2007a}, this optimization problem can be reformulated as a nodewise regression problem with constraints:
+where $x_i\in\mathbb{R}^n$ is the observations of the $i$-th variable, $z_i$ is the index of the cluster that $x_i$ is assigned to, and $\mu_k$ is the mean of all variables in cluster $k$.
+According to the analysis of $k$-means in \cite{Peng2007a}, this optimization problem can be reformulated as a nodewise regression problem with constraints: